Table of Contents

 Natural energy supplements are compounds that your body can use to support its own energy production.
 These include vitamins and nutrients that encourage proper mitochondrial function, fight oxidative stress, get rid of brain fog, and support your body’s metabolic function.

-Stimulants, on the other hand, are what you might normally associate with “energy boosters.”
+Stimulants, on the other hand, are what you might normally associate with “energy boosters” or vitamins for energy.
 While they also have a solid place in your search energy supplements, stimulants are more likely to cause symptoms like feeling jittery or an increased heart rate.

 So, what can you expect when using these products?